fabjan/edge-wiki/README.md

 ## Notes

-`wrangler` has a transitive dependency on a vulnerable version of `dicer`, it's been bumped in `miniflare` https://github.com/cloudflare/miniflare/pull/269 so should soon be fixed in `wrangler` I assume.
+(as of 2022-05-28) `wrangler` has a transitive dependency on a vulnerable version of `dicer`, it's been bumped in `miniflare` https://github.com/cloudflare/miniflare/pull/269 so should soon be fixed in `wrangler` I assume.

 ## TODO